 Parametric filters are defined by frequency, bandwidth and gain.
-The frequency is adjustable over the range from 10Hz to 25.6kHz.
-The bandwidth shown as Width on the screen, ranges from 0.10 octaves to 5.2 octaves.
+The frequency is controlled by encoder "A" and ranges from 10Hz to 25.6kHz.
+The bandwidth, shown as Width on the screen, is controlled by encoder "B" and ranges from 0.10 octaves to 5.2 octaves.
 Bandwidth can be shown and adjusted as Q or Octaves (Oct).
-Gain is adjusted in 0.2dB increments.
+Gain is controlled by encoder "C" and is adjusted in 0.2dB increments.
 The presence of an active Group Overlay parameter is indicated by the '[]' symbol being appended to the Gain value.
 See Overlays.